supsm/MCPPPP/README.md

 A resource pack converter from Optifine format to newer and alternative formats.
 This project uses C++ as the language.
 This might seem odd in the Minecraft community, but allows using 25MB of RAM, where other tools use excessive amounts of resources for no reason (MCPP uses 50 MB idle)

 [Discord](https://discord.gg/waXJDswsaR)

+#### Important Note
+Some websites have been stealing this project (you'll know what I mean if you search "MCPPPP").
+If you are not on github, please refer to the [official page](https://github.com/supsm/MCPPPP) instead.
+Most other websites are outdated, and some might contain unwanted programs.
+If there is another official website where I distribute binaries, it will be linked on the github.

 ## Use
 Newly compiled binaries for linux, windows, and mac can be found as `MCPPPP-linux`, `MCPPPP-windows.exe`, and `MCPPPP-mac` respectively.
 They may not be stable, and may not contain things from the latest commit.
 However, these are guaranteed to not immediately crash or have some obvious error.
 I will add releases when I feel it is stable enough.
 Note that on mac, double clicking on the file is not sufficient to run the program; it must be run through terminal.